Pints, Pounds, & Pâté

 Stylish Travel Clothes for Europe

-No matter the country, I am all about adding a scarf to most of my outfits for winter/spring/fall in Europe!
+No matter the country, I always recommend adding a scarf to most outfits for winter/spring/fall in Europe.
 They're perfectly comfortably for travel, yet keep you looking classy and polished all day long.

-For airplanes, late-night, outdoor dinners, and even casual museum strolling on a nice day, I love a wrap to keep my temperature comfortable when going in and out of AC, or when the temperature unexpectedly dips!
-There's also something super classy about a wrap - and if you get one in a versatile color, you can pop it over most of the outfits you'll be wearing!
+For the airplane rides, late-nights, outdoor dinners, and even casual museum strolling on a nice day, I love a wrap to keep my temperature comfortable when going in and out of AC, or when the temperature unexpectedly dips.

 Preparing for rain in Europe

-If you come prepared, you can avoid the ultimate mark of the tourist, the plastic parka.
+If you come prepared, you can avoid the ultimate mark of the tourist, the dreaded plastic parka.

 Rain is an unfortunate reality of any vacation, especially if you'll be visiting the England & Scotland.
 For specifics on UK rain essentials, check out What to Wear in London and What to Wear in Scotland.